erinjordan24/relax/README.md

 * A markdown text-editor with syntax highlighting, preview, and a minimalistic styling toolbar,
 * The text is autosaved every 500ms and stored in the localStorage container,
 * You have many sounds available if you want to build a cool ambiance while you're writing (fireplace, wind in the leaves, seashore...),
-* Store and load files using the localStorage database, UPDATE****: you can now save files to your cp
+* Store and load files using the localStorage database UPDATE***: Fixed functionality and organization of save file feature,
 * Download the markdown file to your disk using the download icon.,
 * UPDATE***: you can now edit the individual volume of each sound to set the perfect ambiance of your work environment. got rid of the icons for sounds cause they were hard to see,
 * UPDATE***: you can now change the color of the background.
 Research has shown that certain colors can effect productivity differently.
 The backgroud of the editor also changes along with the background of the page,